RobCameron3/nba-four-factor-modeling/README.md

 Python-based NBA analytics tool using Dean Oliver’s Four Factors, matchup-adjusted stats, and predictive models.
 Includes player/team data scraping, Excel modeling, weighted scoring formulas, and backtesting to explore game outcomes and efficiency trends.

+ **In Progress:** This is an ongoing personal project I'm actively improving in my free time.
+New metrics, modeling logic, and backtesting features are added regularly as I explore more ways to understand and predict NBA matchups.

 ## 📁 Files Included

 | File Name                                 | Description |